gnss-sdr/gnss-sdr/README.md

 ### Computation of Position, Velocity, and Time

-GNSS-SDR provides a module that can compute standalone position fixes and an opt-in fixed-base RTK solution for GPS L1 C/A and L2C receivers.
-Results can be stored in GIS-friendly formats such as [GeoJSON](https://tools.ietf.org/html/rfc7946), [GPX](https://www.topografix.com/gpx.asp), and
+GNSS-SDR provides a module that can compute standalone position fixes and an opt-in NTRIP-corrected RTK solution for dual-band GPS (L1 C/A + L2C or L1 C/A + L5), Galileo (E1 + E5a), and combined GPS+Galileo receivers.
+Results can be
+stored in GIS-friendly formats such as [GeoJSON](https://tools.ietf.org/html/rfc7946), [GPX](https://www.topografix.com/gpx.asp), and